Diary of a Leader: Why Purpose and Process Need Each Other

 Reflection Prompts for Purpose-Driven Leaders

-• Where does your purpose feel strong, but your process feels unclear?
+Where does your purpose feel strong, but your process feels unclear?

-• Where might structure actually support your mission rather than restrict it
+Where might structure actually protect your mission?

 Wrapping Up: Purpose and Process Aren’t Opposites — They’re Partners